dstar4138/libhotswap/README.md

 There is also a `libhotswap:rollback/2` function provided if you want to roll back multiple versions.
 These functions will fail with an error if the LibHotSwap Server is not running.

+Also note that LibHotSwap can do this to the standard library or any other loaded Erlang module.
+We do not allow this by default (for security sake), but it can be configured via the application settings before starting the server.

 ## Integrating LibHotSwap Into an Application ##